chainer/chainer/docs/source/tutorial/ptb.rst

    :caption: train_ptb.py
    :dedent: 4

-2.2.5 Define Iterator for Making a Mini-batch form the Dataset
+2.2.5 Define Iterator for Making a Mini-batch from the Dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Dataset iterator creates a mini-batch of couple of words at different positions, namely,